superluminar-io/cdk-hello-world/README.md

 1. Deploy: `npx cdk deploy`
 1. Run the following request with your endpoint URL: `curl https://XXXXXX.execute-api.eu-central-1.amazonaws.com/notes`

+**Questions:**

+- How many notes are returned in the worst case?
+- Why shouldn't we use scan operations here?

+## Further questions

+- What is the request limit of our API?
+- What are the costs per month for the provisioned infrastructure?
+- Which anti-patterns do you see in this example project?

 ## What's next?

 This is a list of ideas to extend the hello world example project: